Martamm13/Martamm13/README.md

 # Hi, I’m Marta!
 Nice to meet you. 👩‍💻

-Tech professional working on quality checks and process improvements for Design Teams.
-I’m curious about technology and passionate about making systems and tools work better.
-I enjoy exploring new ideas and learning along the way. 📊💡 #Systems #Tools #Data
+As a tech professional passionate about innovation, I focus on quality checks and process improvements for Design Teams on mission-critical projects.
+I love exploring new technologies, making systems work better, and collaborating with different teams to bring fresh ideas to life. 📊💡 #Systems #Tools #Data

 ## Skills 💼
 - **Technical Professional Skills:** CAD | VISIO | QGIS | GComms | Excel